 After retiring in 1952, Crowe set about writing a history of the Department of Surgery at the urgent request of Alfred Blalock.
 The manuscript was completed in early November 1955.
 Only a few hours after its completion, he suffered a massive coronary occlusion, from which he died two weeks later, on November 13, 1955.
 Crowe was succeeded as head of otolaryngology by Bordley, a favored pupil of his.

-Research and Practice Advances in Pediatric Otolaryngology–Head and Neck Surgery
+Research Advances in Head and Neck Surgery at Johns Hopkins

-Research Advances in Otology at Johns Hopkins and Beyond
+Research and Clinical Innovations in Laryngology at Johns Hopkins

 Department Administration Contacts